 Tax treatment differs by wrapper.
 MMFs send a 1099-DIV.
 Tokenized MMFs do the same since they're still fund shares.
 Yield-bearing stablecoins are murkier and depend on the issuer's structure: a face-amount certificate generates interest income reportable on a 1099-INT, while an offshore SPV may produce no US tax form at all and put the burden on the holder.

-For US holders the practical answer is: if you want clean reporting at year-end, stay in registered products.
-YLDS, as an SEC-registered face-amount certificate, will generate a US tax document.
+For US holders: registered products generate year-end tax documents.
+YLDS, as an SEC-registered face-amount certificate, issues a US tax form.
 USDY, as an offshore product, generally does not.
-Talk to a tax advisor; IRS guidance for tokenized yield products is thin.
+IRS guidance for tokenized yield products is still developing; a tax advisor is the right next step.

 Methodology and sources